BLACK HISTORY MONTH | Scheduled events

 MAHONING COUNTY

-Through Feb.
-17: Southern Roots: The Paintings of Winfred Rembert Exhibition, Butler Museum of American Art, 524 Wick Ave., Youngstown.
+Through next Sunday: Southern Roots: The Paintings of Winfred Rembert Exhibition, Butler Institute of American Art, 524 Wick Ave., Youngstown.
 The traveling exhibition of carved and dyed leather works by Winfred Rembert creates a vibrant, rhythmic imagery of the African-American artist’s life in 1950s-60s Georgia.
 Featuring 29 works, including the premiere of several recent paintings by Rembert, the exhibition predominantly depicts the grueling task of cotton picking the artist endured in childhood and later while on a prison chain gang.
 For information, contact the art museum, 330-743-1107.

 Tuesday: 6 p.m., Step Afrika!
 Chestnut Room, YSU’s Kilcawley Center.
 Step Afrika! was founded in 1994 as the first professional company dedicated to the tradition of “stepping.”
 It now ranks as one of the top 10 African-American dance companies in the U.S. For information, contact Ahjah Johnson, 330-941-3582.